DOMESTIC UNDERFLOOR HEATING SYSTEMS SPACE SAVING AND EFFICIENT ALTERNATIVE TO HEAT THE HOME

 LO Pro 10 Retrofit System

-One of the common challenges when installing water filled underfloor heating in a renovation is height build-up.
+One of the common challenges when installing a water filled underfloor heating into a retrofit situation is the floor height build-up.
 This is where LO Pro 10 comes into its own.
-A floating floor type system that is super-slim at just 15mm (plus finished floor).
+A floating floor type system that is super-slim at just 16mm (plus finished floor).

 Installed straight over the existing floor, LO Pro 10 is responsive and provides a good heat output, making underfloor heating an option for most renovation projects.
 Floor coverings, including carpet, can be fitted directly on top of the system.